Henry Rutgers

-Henry Rutgers (October 7, 1745 – February 17, 1830) was a United States Revolutionary War hero and philanthropist from New York City.
-Rutgers University was named after him, and he donated a bond which placed the college on sound financial footing.
-He also gave a bell that is still in use.
+Henry Rutgers (October 7, 1745 – February 17, 1830) was an American philanthropist, businessman, legislator, and Revolutionary War veteran from New York City.
+Most notably the namesake of Rutgers University, the college was named in his honor following his donation of a $5,000 bond (roughly $142,000 today) and a $200 bronze bell which is still in use.

 Early life

 Rutgers was born in New York City, in the Province of New York which was then a part of British America.
 He was the son of New Netherland colonists Hendrick Rutgers and Catharine (née DePeyster) Rutgers.

 His maternal grandparents were Johannes de Peyster, the 23rd Mayor of New York City, and Anna (née Bancker) de Peyster, the sister of Evert Bancker, the 3rd and 12th Mayor of Albany, New York.
 His paternal grandparents were Harmanus Rutgers and Rachel (née Meyers) Rutgers, herself a granddaughter of Claes Martenszen van Rosenvelt, the first Roosevelt to arrive in America.
 Through his father's sister, he was a first cousin of Samuel Provoost, the first Bishop of the Episcopal Diocese of New York.
 He was a third cousin twice removed of both U.S. Presidents Theodore Roosevelt and Franklin Delano Roosevelt.

 In 1728 Harmanus Rutgers, Jr. purchased a farm near present-day East Broadway and Oliver Streets.
 Rutgers was a brewer and had a barn on Catherine Street to store the barley he grew.
 A lane that would later become Cherry Street ran along the southern border.
 His son Hendrick inherited the property and in 1754 built a new farmhouse farther to the north and nearer the East River.
 The Rutgers extended their holdings, purchasing water lots.
 Fill was added to the water on either side at the ends of the larger streets that ran perpendicular to the shore, forming slips or inlets where small boats could dock.